deepmodeling/deepmd-kit/README.md

 Checkpoints will be written to files with prefix **`save_ckpt`** every **`save_freq`** batches.
 If **`restart`** is set to `true`, then the training will start from the checkpoint named **`load_ckpt`**, rather than from scratch.

-Several command line options can be passed to `dp_train`, this can be checked with
+Several command line options can be passed to `dp_train`, which can be checked with
 ```bash
 $ $deepmd_root/bin/dp_train --help
 ```